dancastronovo78/blog_v2/README.md

   •	Set Git and pushed file to GitHib repository

 01-05-19
-•	Pushed to production at Heroku for course https://daniel-castronovo-alpha-blog.herokuapp.com/
+•	Pushed to production at Heroku https://daniel-castronovo-alpha-blog.herokuapp.com/